 To submit a nomination, click here.
-Nominations will be accepted through Sunday, March 14.
+Nominations will be accepted through Friday, March 11 (nominations for the Grace Mann Launch Award are due Monday, March 7).

 Leader in Service: This award recognizes an underclassman who has demonstrated exceptional commitment to community service, either locally, regionally, nationally, or globally.
 The student must have demonstrated outstanding initiative in planning, organizing, and executing community service activities, while also demonstrating the ability to cooperate with other organizations, either on or off campus.